 - Eliminates the requirement that the borrower must be current on all payments due for not less than 1 year before the SBA application date.
 Please note: in accordance with prudent lending standards, SBA still expects the CDC to consider whether the applicant is current on all payments due and the applicant’s history of delinquency in its credit analysis.

-There are many reasons you should consider buying or constructing a building for your business, but here are the top four:
+There are many reasons business owners should consider buying or constructing a building for their business, but here are the top four:

-- Equity: with every monthly payment, you are building equity rather than putting money in your landlord’s pocket
+- Equity: with every monthly payment, equity is being built…rather than putting money in a landlord’s pocket

 - Tax Benefits: There are tax benefits to owning in every state.
-Please do consult your tax professional for more specific tax benefits.
+Please consult with a tax professional for more specific tax benefits.

 The SBA 504 Program was designed to make building ownership possible for small business owners by pairing it with the best terms on the market.
-It is the most affordable way to purchase a building – and now, with record low interest rates and loan forgiveness, you will not find a more optimal time to take advantage of the program.
-Plus, when the SBA 504 Program is utilized for a building purchase or new construction, mortgage payments are often comparable to rent payments.
+It is the most affordable way to purchase a building – and now, with record low interest rates, you will not find a more optimal time to take advantage of the program.

-Let’s take a look at how the Small Business Administration’s (SBA) 504 loan can help you buy or build your own facility:
+Let’s take a look at how the Small Business Administration’s (SBA) 504 loan can help with buying or building a facility:

 - Low down payment requirements: for businesses looking to protect their cash flow, or facing tighter cash flow because of higher interest rates, the SBA 504 offers an advantage.
 Down payments as low as ten percent.
 This amounts to huge cash savings as most conventional loans require 20%, or even up to 35%, down.